MICP-L: Mesh-based ICP for Robot Localization using Hardware-Accelerated Ray Casting: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Localization is the task of estimating the state of a mobile robot in a reference coordinate system.
-It is required for any mobile robot that autonomously executes its plans in its environment.
-For example, autonomous driving fleets of agricultural robots rely heavily on accurate GPS measurements to successfully execute their plans in the fields.
-However, in areas where GPS measurements are rarely available with some accuracy or not available at all, other state estimation strategies need to be considered.
-Therefore, algorithms such as SLAM have been further developed so that robots are able to simultaneously localize and map their environment.
-In recent years, these SLAM algorithms have been improved such that even robots with low computational resources have been able to estimate their state in 6DoF while simultaneously mapping their environment as TSDF volumes.
-These TSDF volumes can be optimized into 3D triangle meshes to compress the information needed to accurately map the environment.
+It is the foundation for any mobile robot to operate autonomously in a given application environment.
+In many outdoor scenarios, localization is done via GPS or triangulation with predefined landmarks.
+However, in many cases, GPS is unreliable or not available at all, therefore other localization strategies have to be considered.
+Algorithms such as LiDAR-based SLAM have been developed to address this problem.
+In recent years, such SLAM algorithms have been improved in a way that even robots with low computational resources can estimate their current state in 6DoF while simultaneously mapping their environment in 3D.
+An increasingly important map representation in the context of SLAM is a Truncated Signed Distance Field (TSDF)~\cite{meisoldt21ecmr}.
+TSDFs can be transferred easily into 3D triangle meshes to compress the information encoded in the original map.
+Recently, algorithms have been developed to plan the motion of a robot over the mesh's surface to a given goal~\cite{puetz2021cvp}.
+To execute such plans, reliable, frequent, and accurate localization in mesh maps is required.